Yannici/ChatBuilderLib/README.md

 The **ChatBuilderLib** was developed because I was asking me how I get links or hover effects to the chat.
 So I searched a lot in the internet and found the Chat-Packet of the minecraft packet protocol.
 I read it and
 thought: Wow, that's easy!
-But I decided to go a next step: How could I translate that difficult packet protocol to classes and makes it easy to use for other developers.
+But I decided to go a step further: How could I translate that difficult packet protocol to classes and makes it easy to use for other developers.
 Very fast I decided to make it like the StringBuilder of java and ...

 **here we are!**